Dieg0Code/syndicate-go/README.md

   <img src="https://i.imgur.com/fKAZo4d.png" alt="gokamy">
 </div>

-Built on top of the [sashabaranov/go-openai](https://github.com/sashabaranov/go-openai) library, Gokamy SDK is a lightweight, flexible, and extensible toolkit for building intelligent conversational agents.
-It enables you to create agents, engineer prompts, generate tool schemas, manage memory, and orchestrate complex workflows, making it easy to integrate advanced AI capabilities into your projects.
+Built on top of the [sashabaranov/go-openai](https://github.com/sashabaranov/go-openai) library, Gokamy SDK is a lightweight, flexible, and extensible toolkit for building intelligent conversational agents in Golang.
+It enables you to create agents, engineer prompts, generate tool schemas, manage memory, and orchestrate complex workflows—making it easy to integrate advanced AI capabilities into your projects.

 ## Features